Indian Ocean humpback dolphin: Sociality

 The Indian Ocean humpback dolphin is a social delphinid that typically lives within a group.
 Group size is, however, highly variable.
 Some specimens have been found to be isolated individuals, although the average group is composed of around 12 individuals and some of the largest observed groups have been in excess of 100 individuals.

 There is very little scientific evidence to support significant inter-species interactions and groupings, although rare observations have noted interactions (both friendly and aggressive) with the sympatric Indo-Pacific bottlenose dolphin, snubfin dolphin, long-snouted spinner dolphin and finless porpoise.

-Feeding

-Very little is known on the specific species that compose the Indian Ocean humpback dolphin's diet, although multiple studies have confirmed that a majority of their diet is composed of sciaenid fishes, cephalopods, and crustaceans.

-A few studies have confirmed that Indian Ocean humpback dolphins perform a highly skilled and communal feeding behavior known as strand feeding, in which individuals collectively work together to herd fish onto exposed sand banks, after which they deliberately beach themselves to capture the beached fish.

 Conservation

 The Indian Ocean humpback dolphin has proven to be particularly susceptible to the deleterious effects of anthropogenic activity.
 The species' shallow, coastal habitat heightens their exposure to anthropogenic disturbances such as habitat deterioration, mortality due to by-catch, vessel striking, and noise pollution.
 The most driving factor appears to be chemical pollution, as tissue analysis of many stranded specimens exhibit fatal concentrations of organochlorines.
 As a result, a number of nations have preemptively established conservation and management programs to ensure that the species' does not become endangered.

 Recent investigative studies have revealed that the United Arab Emirates houses one of the world's largest populations.